-During your facelift consultation, Dr. Kalus may recommend additional facial plastic surgery or skin treatments.
-Microdermabrasion and other adjunctive procedures, such as fat grafting, radiofrequency, microneedling, laser or IPL treatments, chemical peels, and skin conditioning can all be excellent complements to facelift surgery and help further refine the skin’s texture and restore volume.
+During your facelift consultation, Dr. Rowin or Dr. Kalus may recommend additional facial plastic surgery or skin treatments, including facial fat grafting in order to restore lost volume and/or submental (under the chin) liposuction.
+Other adjunctive procedures, such as fat grafting, radiofrequency microneedling, laser or IPL treatments, chemical peels, and skin conditioning, can all be excellent complements to facelift surgery and help further refine the skin’s texture and restore volume.

-Detailed post-operative instructions will be provided by our surgeon.
+Detailed post-operative instructions will be provided by our surgeons.
 Following surgery, patients may experience some bruising or swelling; these reactions are to be expected and typically diminish as your recovery progresses.
-Any discomfort can be managed with pain medication prescribed by Dr. Kalus.
-Bandages are worn on the face to facilitate healing for a few days after the procedure, and you may also be advised to keep your head elevated during this time.
+Any discomfort can be managed with pain medication prescribed by Dr. Rowin or Dr. Kalus.
+Bandages are worn on the face to facilitate healing for 48 hours after the procedure, and you may also be advised to keep your head elevated during this time.
 Plenty of rest is essential during your healing period.
-In general, patients typically return to their daily routines within one to two weeks, although strenuous activity and aerobic exercise should be abstained from until you receive confirmation from our surgeon.
+In general, patients typically return to their daily routines within one to two weeks, although strenuous activity and aerobic exercise should be abstained from until you receive confirmation from our surgeon, usually about 4 weeks.

 After the facelift procedure, patients typically report satisfaction from the surgery’s ability to tighten sagging facial skin and lax musculature.
 Depending on your treatment plan, the noticeable reduction in wrinkles, creases, jowling, and excess skin and fat generally results in a renewed, youthful aesthetic that looks natural.